I Want to Know: Does Coconut Contain FODMAPs?

 Coconut Water: This is the clear liquid from the center of fresh coconuts (seen above, right).
 Monash has tested it and it is Green Light at 100 ml, which is slightly less than ½ cup.
 They give this go-ahead for both fresh and packaged.

 UHT Long Life Coconut Milk: This is coconut milk that comes in shelf-stable, un-refrigerated cardboard containers.
-Monash gives this a Green Light at ½ cup (125 ml/120 g).
+Monash initially gave this a Green Light at ½ cup (125 ml/120 g).
+That has been increased to ¾ cup, or 180g.
+FODMAP Friendly says 1 cup (250 ml), with a max low FODMAP serving size of 2 cups (500 ml).

 Coconut Oil: Both refined and unrefined coconut oils are low FODMAP.
 They are fats and therefore we don’t have to worry about FODMAP content.
 Refined will be less “coconutty” in flavor.
 Both are high in saturated fat and should be consumed in moderation.